 11-21/0577 touched on group addressed frames, but only superficially.
 It mentioned that there are separate GTK/IGTK/BIGTK maintained per link, and that group addressed frame encryption and decryption are done with the GTK for a given link.
 Further clarification and details are needed, however.

 First, it needs to be noted that with separate group keys per link, there needs to be separate key management per link.
-This implies a separate Authenticator/Supplicant per link paired with the link’s specific RSNA key management.
+This implies a separate Authenticator/Supplicant context per link paired with the link’s specific RSNA key management for group keys.
 Thus, our architectural model for an MLD needs to be extended to add these RSN facilities per link, for the group addressed frames and group key handling.

-Note that these RSN facilities are the same ones as used by the affiliated STA for legacy operations (with associated non-MLD peers).
+Note that these RSN facilities are the same ones as used by the affiliated AP for legacy operations (with associated non-MLD peers).
 See next section…

 Legacy operations:

-Legacy operation of the affiliated STAs/APs collocated with an AP or non-AP MLD is a key feature, which raises some architectural details.
+Legacy operation of the affiliated APs collocated with an AP is a key feature, which raises some architectural details.
 In particular, since the MLD lower MAC sublayer is shared between the MLD and legacy upper MAC sublayers, the operation of this sharing needs to be specified where it affects externally visible behavior.
+To support group addressed security contexts (one set of GTK/IGTK/BIGTK per link), and legacy operation (PTK per peer STA) an AP MLD maintains an Authenticator per link (with legacy association PTKSAs, as well as GTK/IGTK/BIGTK for that link) and an Authenticator for the AP MLD (with PKTSAs per MLD association).
+These Authenticators cooperate as needed, on key updates, etc.

+Non-AP MLD and legacy non-AP STA:

+On the non-AP MLD, there is no need for this complexity.
+A non-AP MLD is simply a MLD upper MAC sublayer, and multiple MLD lower MAC sublayers (one for each link).
+A non-AP device that switches from MLO to legacy operation (when roaming to a legacy AP, for example), retains the upper MAC sublayer and only one lower MAC sublayer, thus switching to operation over a single link, but making the transition invisible to the upper layers.
+Further, only one Supplicant is modelled in the reference model for the non-AP MLD.
+However, this Supplicant is enhanced over a legacy non-AP STA, in that it can manage the multiple sets of GTK/IGTK/BIGTK, one set per each link.

 Also continued into next section…

 Adding group addressed MSDU handling, and legacy operation: